Excel Errors: The Ultimate Guide

 Now, let me explain what is actually causing this so you can avoid it.
 For some reason, when you are using a shared location to save your files, Excel is having a hard time recognizing other workbooks that are linked to your current file.
 So, if you are opening a workbook directly from Windows Explorer (i.e. like you normally open files in Windows) and that file is linked from the current opened Excel workbook, it will generate #REF errors.

 To avoid this, once you have linked to a file in your workbook, make sure you only open it from the Data tab, using the Edit Links option.

 This tip alone will save you a lot of time, because if you mess up your formulas and don’t have a backup, then you will have to manually recreate them (which can be a pain).

 This is probably the most common error code.
 Whenever you encounter a #VALUE! error in Excel it means that something is wrong with the cells you are referencing.

 The most frequent solution is to check for different data types in your formula.
 For example, trying to add a number (i.e. 27) with a text cell (i.e. John) will result in a #VALUE! error message.
 Now, I know you are not adding numbers with text, but there are scenarios when you may be doing it without even knowing it.
 For example, if you work with large data sets or download a database from your CRM, they may contain data that looks like numbers but it is in fact stored as text.

-Also, referencing cells which have #VALUE! errors will cause most of the functions to return a #VALUE! error as well.
-Below you can see how AVERAGE, SUM, CONCATENATE and SUBTOTAL return errors just because they are using the input from column G which returns a #VALUE! error.
+Also, referencing cells that have #VALUE! errors will cause most of the functions to return a #VALUE! error as well.
+Below you can see how AVERAGE, SUM, CONCATENATE, and SUBTOTAL return errors just because they are using the input from column G which returns a #VALUE! error.
 So, if you can’t figure out why your formulas are returning a #VALUE! error, make sure you also check your input.